martinzf/schrodinger/README.md

 3. Run the command `pip install -r requirements.txt` to install dependencies.

-The modules in `src` should now work, and you should be able to use the `examples.ipynb` notebook.
+The modules in `schrodinger/` should now work, and you should be able to use the notebooks in the `examples/` folder.

 ### Theory